Optimal Source Codes for Timely Updates: Extensions

 \begin{example} Consider $\X = \{1,...,64\}$ and the following pmf; \eq{P(x)=

 } Since $H(P) = 3.483$, Corollary~\ref{c:age_bounds} yields that the average age of the deterministic memoryless update scheme is bounded below by $4.724$.
 Next, consider a randomized update scheme with $\theta(x)=1$ for $x\in \{1,2,3\}$ and $0$ otherwise.
 For this choice, the effective pmf $P_\theta$ is uniformly distributed over the symbols $\{1,2,3\}\cup\{\phi\}$.
-Thus, the optimal length assignment for this case assigns $\ell(x)=2$ to all the symbols and the average age equals $3.17$, which is less than the lower bound of $4.724$ for the deterministic scheme. \end{example} \newer{The idea of skipping available transmission opportunities to minimize average age appears in the recent work~\cite{sun2017update} as well, albeit in a slightly different setting.} Heuristically, the randomization scheme above operates as we expect -- it ignores the rare symbols which will require longer codeword lengths.
+Thus, the optimal length assignment for this case assigns $\ell(x)=2$ to all the symbols and the average age equals $3.17$, which is less than the lower bound of $4.724$ for the deterministic scheme. \end{example} The idea of skipping available transmission opportunities, i.e., not transmitting even when the channel is free, to minimize average age appears in the recent work~\cite{sun2017update} as well, albeit in a slightly different setting.
+Heuristically, the randomization scheme above operates as we expect -- it ignores the rare symbols which will require longer codeword lengths.
 In practice, however, these rare symbols might be the ones we are interested in.
-But keep in mind that our prescribed solution only promises to minimize the average age and does not pay heed to any other consideration. \newer{Furthermore, for a given randomization vector $\theta$, we can prove a Theorem similar to Theorem~\ref{t:update_optimal}.
-This will lead to design of almost optimal source codes for a given randomization vector $\theta$.} However, the joint optimality over the class of randomized schemes and source coding schemes is still unclear.
-In a more comprehensive treatment, one can study the design of update codes with other constraints imposed.
-We foresee the use of Theorem~\ref{t:variational_formula} in these more general settings as well.
-In another direction, we can consider the extension of our results to the case when the transmission channel is an erasure channel with probability of erasure $\ep$.
-If we assume the availability of perfect feedback, a natural model for the link or higher layer in a network, and restrict to simple repetition schemes where the transmitter keeps on transmitting the coded symbol until it is received, our formula for average age extends with (roughly) an additional multiplicative factor of $1/(1-\ep)$.
-Formally the average age over an erasure channel with $\ep$ probability of erasure; a source code $e$, along with a randomization vector $\theta$ and a repetition channel-coding scheme yields the following average age However, the optimality of repetition scheme is unclear, and the general problem constitutes a new formulation in joint-source channel coding which is of interest for future research.
+But keep in mind that our prescribed solution only promises to minimize the average age and does not pay heed to any other consideration.
+Furthermore, for a given randomization vector $\theta$, we can establish a result similar to Theorem~\ref{t:update_optimal}.
+This will lead to the design of almost optimal source codes for a given randomization vector $\theta$.
+However, the joint optimality over the class of randomized schemes and source coding schemes is still unclear.